-The Town Administrator is Mr. Gregg Whitehead, the Town Clerk is Ms. Doreen Putney and the Administrative Support Specialist is Ms. Erin Juhls.
+The Town Administrator is Mr. Gregg Whitehead, the Town Clerk is Ms. Erin Juhls and the Administrative Support Specialist is Ms. Sebrina Pierce.

 The Richlands Community Building is available for citizens to rent for special occasions.
 You can contact the Town Hall for further information and rental fees.

 Your water and sewer services are provided by ONWASA.
 However, the Town Hall serves as a satellite office for ONWASA where you can pay your water bills and address most of your account needs.

 The Richlands Police Department is headed by Police Chief William A. Horne and serves the Town of Richlands with seven full-time sworn officers, two part-time, and auxillary officers.